CoderLadFahim/PDFeditor/README.md

 <!-- - Create and image component takes in an image as user input -->
 <!-- - Show the uploaded image in the document -->
 <!-- - Coordinates of other components get updated -->
-    - Replicate the same behaviour as Text component

 # Canvas
 <!-- - Display the coords of the seleted component in CanvasControl -->